Three core elements of the Group’s internal management system

 The Group’s planning, management and monitoring activities focus on optimizing the central performance indicators described above.
 The core elements of the Group’s internal management system are:

 Group planning takes the form of rolling planning over a three-year horizon.
 It is prepared each year as part of the Group-wide budget process taking into account the current business situation.

-Based on the Managing Board's central targets, the distribution companies prepare complete earnings and investment budgets for their respective sales markets or business units.
+Based on the Managing Board’s targets, the distribution companies prepare complete earnings and investment budgets for their respective sales markets or business units.
 A similar planning model is used for trade net working capital.
-Taking this as a basis, the development and sourcing units derive medium-term capacity requirements planning.
-The planning by the business units is centrally tested for plausibility and aggregated into overall corporate planning.
+Taking this as a basis, the development and sourcing units derive medium-term capacity planning.
+The planning of the business units is centrally tested for plausibility and aggregated into overall corporate planning.

 Annual planning is updated at regular intervals to factor in the actual development of business and the existing opportunities and risks in order to allow a forecast of the consolidated earnings that can be expected in the current year.
-Based on the expected development of cash flow, the Group's Treasury department prepares a monthly liquidity forecast.
+Based on the expected development of cash flow, the Group’s Treasury department prepares a monthly liquidity forecast.
 This permits early recognition of financial risks and the adoption of measures concerning financing and investment requirements.
-In addition, liquidity planning differentiated by currency is used, among other things, as a basis for currency hedging.
-Report on risks and opportunities, Financial risks
+In addition, liquidity planning differentiated by currency is used as a basis for currency hedging, among other things.
+Report on Risks and Opportunities Financial Risks

 Group-wide reporting focuses on analysis of early indicators